joshenoy/sathyabh.at/content/blog/2016-02-27-weekend-2-day-roadtrip-to-srirangapatna-kushalnagar-and-madikeri-day-2.md

 The main monastery was also pretty crowded and all signs requesting silence to be kept were gleefully ignored.

-The temple, however instills a sense of peace and quiet you don&#8217;t see elsewhere.
+The temple, however instills a sense of peace and quiet you don't see elsewhere.
 The insides have some incredible paintings, depicting Gods, Demons, lifecycles around Buddhism.
-If you&#8217;ve been to Leh, you can related to these paintings especially if you&#8217;ve been told the story around the paintings or explained them
+If you've been to Leh, you can related to these paintings especially if you've been told the story around the paintings or explained them

 <img class="aligncenter size-full wp-image-877" src="https://images.sbhat.me/sb/2016/02/monastery5.jpg" alt="monastery5" width="866" height="1155" />
 <img class="aligncenter size-full wp-image-878" src="https://images.sbhat.me/sb/2016/02/monastery6.jpg" alt="monastery6" width="1155" height="866" />